 You want to know what it will be like when you are out on the trail, well we can dive into some of the overall issues you will run into and help you get in the right headspace.

-You will want to manage your mileage on your first couple of weeks on the trail, especially if you aren’t super physically capable, if is easy to overwhelm your body and cause issues for you long term.
+You will want to manage your mileage on your first couple of weeks on the trail, especially if you aren’t super physically capable if is easy to overwhelm your body and cause issues for you long term.

-Probably harder in all aspects than the physical side is the mental game and pure challenge it will be to take on a long distance trail, when the grind begins to take away the pleasure.
+Probably harder in all aspects than the physical side is the mental game and pure challenge it will be to take on a long-distance trail when the grind begins to take away the pleasure.

-What will probably be hardest is for most is that this will be the longest away from friends and family in your life, and while many of us say that we would love to be away we honestly, deep down, don’t truthfully mean it.
+What will probably be hardest is for most is that this will be the longest away from friends and family in your life, and while many of us say that we would love to be away we honestly, deep down, don’t truly mean it.

-Many will end their thru hike, not due to physical ailments, but instead due to the mental stress and becoming exhausted.
+Many will end their thru-hike, not due to physical ailments, but instead due to the mental stress and becoming exhausted.

 You will learn the true magic behind vitamin I to keep yourself moving when everything in your body and mind is yelling at you to “start slow” and to “take another day in town”.

 This is why I am a huge fan of a thicker sleeping pad, getting that little bit of extra height from the ground allowing me to lay on my side is worth the little extra in expenditure, smaller isn’t always better, especially as you get older.

 Many hikers, will have never smelled a human without numerous body odor-hiding inventions we created to help us share tight, enclosed spaces.